Scott Walker (politician): Criminal justice

 During his tenure in the state legislature, Walker campaigned on a "tough-on-crime" platform and sought to increase the length of criminal penalties by increasing mandatory minimums and by cutting parole possibilities.
 In 1996, he said, "The time has come to keep violent criminals in prison for their full terms."

 He advocated for privatization of prisons.

 Economy and budget

-As Governor of Wisconsin, Walker has received grades of B in 2012 and B in 2014 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.
+As Governor of Wisconsin, Walker received the grade of B in 2012 and 2014 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.

 Wisconsin calls itself "America's Dairyland," with more dairy farms than any other state.
 In 2012, Walker instituted a program to encourage dairy farmers to dramatically increase production, which resulted in a supply glut and years of depressed prices.
 This had a crippling effect on the industry, leaving it vulnerable when in 2018 Canada, China and Mexico imposed tariffs on American farm exports in retaliation for tariffs imposed on them by President Donald Trump.
 The New York Times reported that by April 2019 Wisconsin dairy farmers were facing "extinction."